gastronomuae/gastronom-ai-docs/docs/scenarios/02-morning-whatsapp-sender.md

 - Morning follow-up message is sent only if the order is **not voided**
 - Prevents sending confirmation for cancelled or invalidated orders
+- Second rote updates googel sheet follouw_up_status to skipped_cancelled, to make sure scneario will not run it again next morning

 ---